-At the base of the hump, there’s a foot trodden track leading up through the trees, with some rock scrambling needed near the top.
+At the base of the Camel’s Hump, there’s a foot trodden track leading up through the trees, with some rock scrambling needed near the top.

 It’s worth all the sweat when you reach the top and get breathtaking views over the Brindabella Ranges, Tidbinbilla Nature Reserve and adjoining Namadgi National Park.
 If you choose to visit this trail in winter, you’ll likely get glimpses of snow on the trail or the surrounding ranges.

 - Water (at least 2-3 litres)

 - Emergency beacon (there’s no mobile reception along most of this trail)

 - Warm clothing if hiking in winter

 From Canberra City, head south on Tuggeranong Parkway/Drakeford Drive following the signs to Cotter or Tidbinbilla.
 It will take about 45 minutes to reach the gates of Tidbinbilla Nature Reserve.
 Park at the Mountain Creek carpark about a 10-15 minute drive into the reserve.